 - An IELTS of 6.5 or equivalent will be asked of non-EU students when deemed appropriate.

 This evening course will focus on developing the fundamental and practical knowledge that new or recent graduates will need to work in capital markets, treasury funds, and the financial sector.
-While the Irish Government has targeted the expansion of the Finance Industry as a key policy objective for the medium term, many companies in Cork have issues in sourcing skilled financial services staff.
-This part-time course aims to fill that gap.
+The Irish Government has targeted the expansion of the Finance Industry as a key policy objective for the medium term.
 This evening course will focus on developing the fundamental and practical knowledge that new or recent graduates will need to work in capital markets, treasury funds and the financial sector.
 The Irish Government has targeted the expansion of the Finance Industry as a key policy objective within the IFS 2020 strategy.
 Cork has established itself as a top class location for IFS.
 CIT’s new programme aims to support the location of IFS in Cork.

 Accounting & Information Systems